 Aggressive Pennsylvania DUI/DWI Lawyer Fights to Protect Your Rights

-Colmar attorney mounts strong defense and works to restore your driving privileges
+Bethlehem attorney mounts strong defense and works to restore your driving privileges

 Drunk-driving charges in Pennsylvania hold the potential for criminal penalties, including jail, as well as the loss of your driver’s license for a lengthy period of time.
 It’s important to understand your rights if you are stopped for allegedly driving while intoxicated or under the influence of alcohol or drugs.
 You also need experienced, capable counsel to protect your rights.
-At the Law Office of David Kennedy Bifulco, P.C. in Colmar, I have represented clients in DUI/DWI cases in the Philadelphia area for more than two decades.
+At the Law Office of David Kennedy Bifulco, P.C. in Bethlehem, I have represented clients in DUI/DWI cases in the Philadelphia area for more than two decades.
 I will fight to achieve the best outcome possible in the circumstances of your case.

 Counseling on your rights at a DUI/DWI traffic stop

 Pennsylvania, like many states, follows the rule of implied consent, meaning that as a condition of holding a driver’s license, you agree to submit to a breath or blood test if you are suspected of drunk driving.
 Refusing to take a test is an offense in itself that will result in immediate license suspension.
 Your license also will be suspended if you take the test and it shows a blood alcohol level (BAC) of at least .08 percent.
 You are better advised to take the test, since it preserves your right to raise challenges later on.